BrooksLabUCSC/flair/README.md

 ### <a name="collapse"></a>flair collapse
 Defines high-confidence isoforms from corrected reads.
 As FLAIR does not use annotations to collapse isoforms, FLAIR will pick the name of a read that shares the same splice junction chain as the isoform to be the isoform name.
 It is recommended to still provide an annotation with `-f`, which is used to rename FLAIR isoforms that match isoforms in existing annotation according to their 'transcript_id's.
-Again, isoforms in `psl` format can be visualized in IGV or the UCSC genome browser if any extra columns after column 21 are removed.
+Again, isoforms in `psl` format can be visualized in IGV or the UCSC genome browser.

 If there are multiple samples to be compared, the flair-corrected read `psl` files should be concatenated prior to running flair-collapse.
 In addition, all raw reads should be concatenated into a single file or given as a comma-separated list for `-r`.